 Cognitive Behavioral Therapy draws on cognitive and behavioral approaches to address problematic patterns of thought and behavior that cause emotional distress and negative consequences in the client’s life.
 The goal of CBT is to help the person recognize and understand why they think and behave in these ways in order to change it.

 Dialectical Behavioral Therapy (DBT)

 Psychoanalysis is at the foundation of modern therapeutic approaches and is associated with the methods of Sigmund Freud.
 Psychodynamic therapy, also known as psychoanalytic therapy, works on uncovering childhood experiences and relationship dynamics that subconsciously affect thoughts and behaviors.
-The therapist helps the client to become aware of these subconscious thoughts and feelings to change negative patterns of behavior or thought.
+The therapist helps the client to become aware of these subconscious thoughts and feelings in order to change negative patterns of behavior or thought.

 In addition to these core types of psychotherapy, there are other methods such as psychodrama, art therapy, sound or music therapy, hypnotherapy, EMDR, and animal-assisted therapy.
 These other psychotherapy approaches involve a therapist who is guiding an individual or group to heal from underlying traumas, addiction, mental health conditions, and other issues.

 Receiving psychotherapy provides benefits in both the short-term and long-term for clients.
 The American Psychological Association reports that 75% of people who have psychotherapy show some benefit.
 An immediate benefit is the availability of a neutral party to listen to and make proactive plans for handling challenges and emotional reactions in a patient’s life.
 This begins a pattern of providing a client with an outlet they can utilize, rather than automatically giving in to negative emotions or harmful behaviors.